yandex/storytests-webpack-plugin/README.md

 # Storytests Webpack Plugin

-Plugin gives component and its' stories names and based on this creates test files.
+If you use Storybook and you want to cover all your stories by tests, this plugin helps you to do this.
+This plugin creates test files based on your file structure.

 ## Installation
 ```bash